EFanZh/efanzh.github.io/_posts/2018-10-05-introduction-to-algorithms-exercises.md

 2. The array ⟨*n*, …, 2, 1⟩ has the most inversions.
 It has *n* × (*n* - 1) / 2 inversions.
 3. Let *k* be the inversion of an array, the the running time of insertion sort on it is Θ(*k*).

-   Let $k_i$ be the numbers of inversions whose second element is $i$.
+   Let $k_i$ be the numbers of inversions whose second element is *i*.
 The total sorting time is
    $\sum_{i = 1}^n\left(c_1 k_i + c_2\right) = c_1 k + c_2 n = Θ\left(k\right)$.
 4. See
    [here](https://github.com/EFanZh/Introduction-to-Algorithms/blob/master/src/section_2_3_designing_algorithms/problems.rs).